khoeger/khoeger.github.io/_posts/2022-11-7-FallResidencyBethanyArtsCommunity.markdown

 [Sandra Jackson-Opoku](https://bethanyarts.org/residencies/fall-residency-2022/),
 [Sarah Gancher](http://www.sarahgancher.org/) and [Jared Mezzocchi](https://www.jaredmezzocchi.com/).
 We were joined by longer term residents [Tiffany Anderson](https://www.tiffanyartwork.com/), [Cyn Celone](https://www.cynthiacelone.com/), [KM Smith and Cherie Lee](https://bethanyarts.org/fellow-2022/).
-We discussed our projects over meals, attended each others demonstrations and workshops, shared tips towards being artists, and generally learned about each other's processes and lives.
+We discussed our projects over meals, attended each others' demonstrations and workshops, shared tips towards being artists, and generally learned about each other's processes and lives.

 We got up to a few wonderful whole group shenanigans apart from dinners.
 There were the birthday parties, most especially the first one, where Jamison threw Sarah a party complete with hats, fake tattoos, a streamer, and treats to eat and drink.
 This started a birthday celebration trend.
 There were a few bonfire nights, where we discussed art, danced, sang, told stories, and were led by Admiral in a release of bad karma during a ritual burning on the equinox.
 With Jared's Projector, Admiral's Costumes, Cherie's Carved Ostrich Eggs, and Sarah and Jamison, we saw a scene projected on an ostrich egg - what a rare treat.

 ![A close up of a person projected on an egg, photo above, generated image below.]({{"assets//img//2022//11//bac_projectEgg.jpg" | absolute_url }})

 We read out L's and Sandra's scripts, and watched or participated in KM's Poetry Slam.
-Francesca introduced us thematically to the world as recorded in our phones in a variation of a paint and sip nights, and Tali led us through using scrap materials to make works of art.
+Francesca introduced us thematically to the world as recorded in our phones in a variation on the popular paint and sip nights, and Tali led us through using scrap materials to make works of art.

 Some memorable events with each artist who was a Fall fellow with me: